gpuweb/WSL/Spec/source/index.rst

 This identifier in turn refers to a set of contiguous bytes, of the right size; these sets are disjoint.

 Each control barrier must be annotated with a unique barrier identifier.

-Each branch, switch, loop, ternary expression, boolean or expression and boolean and expression must be annotated with a unique divergence point identifier.

 Every variable declaration that does not have an initializing value, must get an initializing value that is the default value for its type.
 These default values are computed as follows: